 Now that we understand how insomnia affects the body, we can gain more insight into why it can sometimes cause addictions.

 As people are easily affected by insomnia, there are available medications that can help induce sleep.
 Doctors prescribe depressants or relaxants in helping people handle sleep problems.
 In some unfortunate situations, these prescribed medications end up being misused or overused, leading to addictions.

 Other people may suffer from alcoholism as a way to self-medicate their insomnia.
 As alcohol is considered a depressant, those who may be sleep-deprived often depend on drinking large amounts as a way to doze off.

-Conversely, the constant use of depressants and relaxants bring the body to a state of dependence.
+Conversely, the constant use of depressants and relaxants brings the body to a state of dependence.
 Once the substance is not taken, the person suffers from withdrawal insomnia and may be compelled to re-take the illicit substances just to get sleep.

 What are examples of drugs that cause insomnia?